jessegmeyerlab/proteomics-tutorial/manuscript.md

 <!-- todo: need a paragraph discussing intergration environments like the transproteomics pipeline (TPP) and IDpicker -->
 For analysis with freeware, raw data is converted to either text-based MGF (mascot generic format) or into a standard open XML format like mzML [@DOI:10.1074/mcp.R110.000133] [@PMID:20013381][@DOI:10.1074/mcp.R112.019695].
 The appropriate FASTA file containing proteins predicted from that organism's genome is chosen as a reference database to search the experimental spectra.
-All search prarameters like peptide and fragment mass errors (i.e. MS1 and MS2 tolerances), enzyme specificity, number of missed cleavages, chemical artefacts (fixed modifications) and potential biological modifications (variable/dynamic modifications) are specified before executing the search.
+All search parameters like peptide and fragment mass errors (i.e. MS1 and MS2 tolerances), enzyme specificity, number of missed cleavages, chemical artefacts (fixed modifications) and potential biological modifications (variable/dynamic modifications) are specified before executing the search.
 The search algorithm scores each query spectrum against its possible peptide matches [@DOI:10.1002/mas.21543].
 A spectrum and its best scoring candidate peptide are called a peptide spectrum match (PSM).
 The scores reflect a _goodness-of-fit_ between an experimental spectrum and a theoretical one and do not necessarily depict the correctness of the peptide assignment.